Cost of education at Aviation Institute of Maintenance-Orlando stays the same for all students in 2022-23 school year

 Related

-Cost of attending Herzing University-Orlando decreased for all students during the 2022-23 school year
+Cost for all students increased at Paul Mitchell the School-Orlando during 2022-23 school year

-Tuition at Herzing University-Orlando decreased by 10.2% for the 2022-23 academic year, according to the latest data, according to the latest disclosure from the National Center for Education Statistics.
+Tuition increased by 7.7% for the 2022-23 academic year at Paul Mitchell the School-Orlando, according to the latest data, according to the latest disclosure from the National Center for Education Statistics.

 Trending